Welcome to the

 Great Tennessee Yarn Tour

 After the 2023 Tour, we heard from Tourists that one thing they loved experiencing was how different each shop was from another - no two shops were alike or carried the exact same products.
 Each shop had its own focus and personality.
 Tennessee is blessed to have such a rich community of yarn and fiber-focused shops.
 What makes our yarn shops really shine, though, is you!
 You all make our fiber community vibrant and lively, creating a truly rich tapestry out of thousands of unique threads.
-To celebrate this, we have chosen the theme "Uniquely Ewe" for 2024.
-We can't wait to meet all of you and hope you enjoy visiting yarn shops that are as wonderful and unique as "ewe" are!
+To celebrate this, we chose the theme "Uniquely Ewe" for 2024.
+It was so much to meet all of you and experience the Yarn Tour through your eyes!

 From the Tour Director...